OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 topic_expression
 ----------------

-A :ref:`dds_security--fnmatch-expr` of the topic names to match.
+A :ref:`fnmatch expression <fnmatch-exprs>` of the topic names to match.
 A default rule to catch all previously unmatched topics can be made with: ``<topic_expression>*</topic_expression>``

 .. _dds_security--enable-discovery-protection: